The Early Detection and Rapid Response (EDRR) program focuses on

 serious ecological harm in the county's parks.
 A key component of EDRR

-(EDD) maps which track invasive species across the
+which track invasive species across the country.
+EDRR volunteers

-the survey work, volunteers need to have some experience identifying
+volunteers need to have some experience identifying local native and

-local native and invasive species.
-This volunteer led program gives
+invasive species.
+This volunteer led program gives people with

-people with botanical knowledge an opportunity to connect with each
+botanical knowledge an opportunity to connect with each other and also

-other and also a chance to give back to the community by working to
+a chance to give back to the community by working to protect the

 The goals of this program include: